eldronzhou/SDPR_admix/README.md

 - pheno (required): path to the phenotype file.
 The phenotype will be read from the 3rd column of the specified space- or tab-delimited file.
 There is no header and NA value can be included.
 - covar (required): path to the covariate file.
 Covariates will be reading from the first column.
 There is no header for the covariate file.
 - out (required): Path to the output file containing estimated effect sizes.
-- rho (required): Trans-ethnic genetic correlation output by PopCorn between 0 and 1.
+- rho (required): Trans-ethnic genetic correlation output by Admix-kit between 0 and 1.
 Default is 0.8.

 ## Running SDPR_admix